nomad3/remity/remity-mvp/README.md

     ```
 *   Access tokens have a limited lifetime (default 30 minutes).
 Use the `refresh_token` with the `/auth/refresh` endpoint to obtain a new `access_token`.

-## Creating an Admin User (Manual - MVP)
+## Creating an Admin User

 The application includes admin-only endpoints (e.g., for transaction approval) protected by the `get_current_active_superuser` dependency.
-To use these:

-1.  **Register a regular user** via the API (`/auth/register`) or frontend signup flow.
-2.  **Manually update the user in the database:** Connect to the PostgreSQL database (e.g., using `docker-compose exec db psql -U remityuser -d remitydb` or a GUI tool connected to `localhost:5432`) and set the `is_superuser` flag to `true` for the desired user:
-    ```sql
-    UPDATE users SET is_superuser = true WHERE email = 'your_admin_email@example.com';
+To create the first admin user:

+1.  **Ensure Containers are Running:** Start the application stack if it's not already running:
+    ```bash
+    docker-compose up -d
     ```
+2.  **Run the Creation Script:** Execute the `initial_data.py` script inside the running `backend` container using `docker-compose exec`.
+Replace the email and password with your desired admin credentials:
+    ```bash
+    docker-compose exec backend python app/initial_data.py --email your_admin_email@example.com --password YourSecurePassword123
+    ```
+    *   This script will either create a new user with the given credentials and mark them as a superuser, or update an existing user with that email to be a superuser.
+    *   Choose a strong password (minimum 8 characters enforced by the script).
-3. Log in as that user to obtain tokens.
-Requests made with this user's token will now pass the superuser check.
+3.  **Log In:** You can now log in via the frontend (`http://localhost:3000/login`) or API (`http://localhost:8001/api/v1/auth/login`) using the admin credentials you just created.
+Requests made with this user's token will have superuser privileges.

-*(For a production scenario, implement a secure command-line script or initial setup process to create the first admin user).*

 ## API Endpoints Overview